Numbers Gang: General elections

 Traditionally the 28 gang has been the dominant gang in Western Cape prisons.
 This still holds true in prisons such as Pollsmoor prison.
 However, the balance of power now varies from prison to prison over time.
 When one of the number gangs feels it can take control of the prison, they declare a "general election" in which an all-out war is waged, often lasting up to two years, until one gang is declared the "ruling party".
 Two famous cases of these wars were in Belville prison (1967–1969) and in Brandvlei prison (1974–1976).
 In both cases the 26s were declared the "ruling party".

+Evolution of leadership structure in the 28s gang

+The 28s prison gang is undergoing a transformation in its leadership structure following significant events since 2023.
+Traditionally, joining the gang required a lengthy initiation process, however, the death of a former leader in 2023 has disrupted these norms.